This is Africa

 - Al-Sunut Forest, overlooking the White Nile

-Sudan isn't just a country.
+Sudan isn't simply a country.
 It's a collection of cultures and traditions that collided and mixed to create an atmosphere that only exists in this beautiful wonderful country.

 This takes us back in time to when the region know as "The Soudan" extended from the Red Sea to the Atlantic Ocean.
 This vast country contained within it thousands of various tribes that composed a vast nation.
 And over time these tribes interacted with each other and mixedcreating a unique blend that nowadays combines the flavor of the entire African continent.